QMS with LMS: Why Regulated Industries Need Quality and Training in One Platform

 Failure Mode 3: The Audit Report That Requires Two Systems and a Weekend

 The process takes hours or days, depending on the scope of the request.
 The resulting report is a manual artifact that introduces its own risk of error.
-In a single integrated system, the same report is generated in seconds because the training record and the document revision record are linked at the data layer.
+In a single integrated system, the same report is available within the same platform because the training record and the document revision record are linked at the data layer — no export, no mapping, no reconciliation.

 How the Integration Actually Works